nichtsfrei/openvas-scanner/README.md

 changes need to be discussed with the development team via the [issues section at GitHub](https://github.com/greenbone/openvas-scanner/issues) first.

+TODO: describe how to create a working ci environment on a fork.

 ## License

 This module is licensed under the [GNU General Public License v2.0